cms-legacydata-analyses/EventProductionExampleTool/MCQCDProductionMLTrackInfo/README.md

   cmsRun MLntupleQCD.py
   ```

-##### As a result you will get a NtupleQCD.root file with simple variables and histograms.
+As a result you will get a NtupleQCD.root file with simple variables and histograms that can be used for machine learning studies.